Check your blindspot

 If the answer is yes I do “hold court” keep going with the assignment.
 (If you are more of a listener send this to the people in your circle who take up a lot of space and ask them to do this!)

-Step two: Begin to observe your behavior and those around you.
+Step 2: Begin to observe your behavior and those around you.
 Be like a fly on the wall.
 When you are in a meeting, or at the next dinner party notice how you participate.
 How many times do you talk compared to the quietest person in the group?
 Who is the quietest person in the group?
 Who gets interrupted?
 Who interrupts?
 Who gets paid the most attention?
 Who is not saying anything?
 Wonder why?
 Get curious about all of it.

-Step three: Change your behavior.
+Step 3: Change your behavior.
 If you’ve been holding court you have the power to create safe space for others to begin speaking up.
 Invite people of color and women to speak.
 Acknowledge their contributions.
 Interrupt someone else who is holding court and ask to hear from someone else.
 Keep inviting, keep offering space.
 Be a change maker.

 Giving voice to those who are voiceless is game changing for all of us.